 A Visual Comparison

 I bought one of these goodies from Amazon for less than $10 just to test it out.
-This is a monocular, just like any other monocular.
+This is just a basic monocular, just like any other monocular.
 It is half a pair of binoculars.
-Calling it a telescope is a bit of a stretch.
+Calling it a telescope is a huge stretch.
 Technically speaking, a pair of binoculars is like having two side by side miniature telescopes, but with a much lower power/magnification rating than a typical telescope.
 Most people don’t refer to binoculars and monoculars as telescopes.
 It is part of the over the top hyperbole in these ads.

 My first test was a visual comparison to a pair of 10×50 Bushnell binoculars (with 10X magnification).
 I closed one eye when using the binoculars to just to keep things as even as possible.
-In short, using half the binoculars gave me a little more magnification than the Starscope, and better quality.
+In short, using half the binoculars gave me a more magnification than the Starscope, and better image quality.
 When I looked at a distant brick building, the Bushnell binoculars showed more “definition” and details in the brick wall.
 I could see the bricks with the Starscope but they were a little less sharp.
-The Bushnell binoculars gave me good quality and the Starscope not quite so good.
-As a monocular the Starscope is not bad, but just not up to the quality of an average pair of medium grade Bushnell binoculars.
+The Bushnell binoculars gave me good quality and the Starscope not as good a quality.
+As a monocular the Starscope is not bad, but it is below the quality of an average pair of medium grade Bushnell binoculars, and with less magnification than the binoculars.

 I must say I was surprised.
 For $10 the Starscope is an ok monocular.
 If you want an inexpensive monocular with “fair” but not quite “good” image quality, it will do the job.
 It would also make a great, low cost toy for an older child.

 Despite some of the ads saying the Starscope will “zoom”, it will not.
-It has a fixed magnification somewhere around 10X.
+It has a fixed magnification somewhere less than 10X.

 A Photographic Comparison Test